-Cdr Ravindra W Pathak (Retd)
+Cdr Ravindra W Pathak (Retd), ESM Activist

-It’s wrong for the author to call it a trade union like activity.
+It is wrong for the author to call it a trade union like activity.
 It is a call for justice and direction from the Supreme Court so that they do not have to face action years after retirement for doing a job they were mandated to do.
 The personnel have not asked for any special protection.
 Consider a situation where in a group of army men surrounded is by stone pelters and their life is in danger or there is threat to their limbs.
-Now what they wish to know is should they wait for clearance from the court to take action or take action to save their lives and face the court later.
+Now what they wish to know is should they wait for clearance from the court to act or take action to save their lives and face the court later.

-Lt Col Mrinal Kumar Gupta Ray (Retd)
+Lt Col Mrinal Kumar Gupta Ray (Retd), Author & Analyst

-It is most unfortunate in India that all kinds of comments on specialist issues on matters of defence are made more by generalists and less by defence officers, who have gone through this situation for decades and in numerable times throughout their professional lives.
-AFSPA situation is not a one-day new phenomenon.
+It is most unfortunate in India that all kinds of comments on specialist issues on matters of defence are made more by generalists and less by defence service officers, who have gone through this situation for decades and in numerable times throughout their professional lives.
+The AFSPA situation is not a one-day new phenomenon.
 Armed forces are living with it from the very next day the country was born.
 India was born with only one problem that was Kashmir.
 Thereafter came Nagaland and Assam in 50s, Bengal, Bihar, Madhya Pradesh, in 70s, Punjab in 80s, Maharashtra, Chhattisgarh in 90s and continued one after another.

 Who created these problems and why were these created?
-Not by army I am sure!
+Not by the Army I am sure!
 Those who were responsible to provide good governance had miserably failed to provide that and sent army to wash their dirty linen.
 Is the army as demonic as projected by the judiciary and so-called intellectuals and human rights propagators?
 How many human right cases have been reported and convicted in the last over seventy years?
 Can there be a better example of the restrained manner in which the army operates?

 I as a human being knew the pressure one withstood in remaining within the perimeter of humanity when the provocations were plenty.
 On the contrary, their own government carried out genocide to get rid of LTTE.
-The UN and the world remained a mute spectator.
-World military history has unanimously hailed the Indian forces as most disciplined and professional one.
+The United Nations (UN) and the world remained a mute spectator.
+World military history has unanimously hailed the Indian forces as the most disciplined and professional one.

-It is in our own country where from leaders and so-called intellectuals – the only so-called country lovers – are making unabashed allegations against their only savior i.e. army.
+It is in our own country where from leaders and so-called intellectuals – the only so-called country lovers – are making unabashed allegations against their only savior i.e., the India Army.
 If the same army ever lowers their guard even for one day these people will be nowhere.
 Adversaries will cut them to pieces as the Mohd Ghazni or Khiljis or Mughals or British people had done.

 In short it appears that Mr. Joshi has found all wrong in the army.
-Before attributing trade unionism to the soldiers didn’t stop for a while to think as to what level the frustrations and fear have permeated in the minds of these army personnel which have prompted to break all the ethos and traditions and knock the door of the highest court of the country.
+Before attributing trade unionism to the soldiers did not stop for a while to think as to what level the frustrations and fear have permeated in the minds of these army personnel which have prompted to break all the ethos and traditions and knock the door of the highest court of the country.
 This has been unprecedented with far reaching consequences.
 The writer even finds it objectionable as to why none of the 50 (I do not know where he got this exact figure) solders were punished!
 He pronounced verdict of guilty even before hearing!

-Col Rajinder Kushwaha (Retd)
+Col Rajinder Kushwaha (Retd), Author & Analyst

 There is a raging debate amongst military circles, whether army should be employed in Insurgency environments or it should be left free to prepare for a future conventional war?
 Such a question smacks of the hollowness of the understanding of emerging form of a future military conflict.
 Manpower heavy armies with dud weapons and ammunition, serviced by unintelligent soldiers, are the sitting ducks for the ‘Designer and Customised wars ‘of the future.
 Weapons of mass destructions (WMD) and Revolutions in Military warfare (RMA) have changed the very concept of war in a ’Nuclear Zone’.

-In the South Asia context, Hybrid war, as a major component of ‘Designer War’, is the only war India is going to fight in the next half a century or so.
+In the South Asian context, Hybrid war, as a major component of ‘Designer War’, is the only war India is going to fight in the next half a century or so.
 Hybrid war is what you might call insurgency/terrorism/proxy war or fifth generation warfare.
 It is felt, what was being done in the army was to prepare for a future military conflict in a ‘nuclearized’ environment.

 Pakistan’s Full Spectrum Deterrence (FSD) is being countered by India’s Cold Start Doctrine (CSD).
 In other words, to counter the threat of the Tactical Nuclear Weapons (TNWs) of Pakistan, as is being propounded in her FSD doctrine, India needs highly light-weight but mobile and self-sustaining mission-oriented Task Forces to bounce off the border in a short notice.
-This is why Indian Army has been locating her forces in the military Cantonments near the border.
+This is why the Indian Army has been locating her forces in the military Cantonments near the border.

-In the same breath, The purpose of the ‘designer’ and ‘customised’, on one hand, is to soften and weaken the enemy from inside through Hybrid operations, such as militancy, terrorism and insurgency and then, on the other hand, carry out Surgical Strike through ‘space and seas’ to bring about the final collapse of your adversary.
+In the same breath, the purpose of the ‘designer’ and ‘customised’, on one hand, is to soften and weaken the enemy from inside through Hybrid operations, such as militancy, terrorism and insurgency and then, on the other hand, carry out Surgical Strikes through ‘space and seas’ to bring about the final collapse of your adversary.

 In the long run, it would save the army from a ‘Future Shock’ which can lead to a military disaster like the manpower heavy army of Saddam Hussein of erstwhile president of Iraq.
 Remember, in a modern military conflict, what matters is quality and not quantity.
 Finally, we must also realise that we have been in a state of war since Pakistan – sponsored Azadi Movement in J&K and Khalistan Movement of Punjab.

-Let us stop calling it insurgency or terrorism and then dismiss it as a law and order problem.
+Let us stop calling it insurgency or terrorism and then dismiss it as a law-and-order problem.
 Call it the modern conventional war, which India would have to fight.
 Dread the day terrorist or the separatist organisations lay their hands on TNWs.
-Therefore let army reorient herself.
+Therefore, let army reorient herself.

 The biggest loss is that they have become unfit for conventional warfare and not geared up to meet the complex challenges of 21st warfare like hybrid and designer wars.
-The time has come for the Army to stop fighting internal disturbances and counter insurgency wars created and fuelled by the enemy within the country.
+The time has come for the Army to stop fighting internal disturbances and counter insurgency wars created and fueled by the enemy within the country.
 These must be dealt with by the PMFs under the MHA which has an equally large and capable armed force (parallel army).